koryhutchison/koryhutchison.com/_posts/2019-05-17-how-to-use-environment-variables.md

 echo $KEY
 </highlight-code>

 And you should see your key show up.
-Now that we have they key in our .bash_profile, all there is left is to load that key in settings.py!
+Now that we have the key in our .bash_profile, all there is left is to load that key in settings.py!

 ## Configure Django